-Humans have three type of cones present in their eyes which give them an evolutionary advantage as hunter-gatherers by better enabling to spot fruits and berries than animals with only two types of cones.
+Humans have three types of cones present in their eyes, which give them an evolutionary advantage as hunter-gatherers by better enabling to spot fruits and berries than animals with only two types of cones.

-Color blindness is a condition which is caused by a gene mutation that disables one of these cones.
+Color blindness is a condition that is caused by a gene mutation that disables one of these cones.
 It’s much more common in males since the genes that are responsible for detecting the colors red and green are found only on the X chromosome.
-But men only have one X copy, if mutations on the X chromosome occur they’re more likely to exhibit altered traits than women who have two X chromosomes.
+But men only have one X copy.
+If mutations on the X chromosome occur, they’re more likely to exhibit altered traits than women who have two X chromosomes.

 3. Strong Dense Bones

 There is a gene known as low-density lipoprotein receptor-related protein 5 (LRP5), that controls the body’s bone density.
-This mutations causes degenerative diseases like osteoporosis, that
+This mutation causes degenerative diseases like osteoporosis, which

 leaves the bones brittle and fragile.
 But, in some rare cases, this gene can jack up bone density to the point of adamantium-level unbreakability.

 In one such case, a boy from Midwestern America was in a horrible car accident and walked away from it without so much as a fractured finger.
-This prompted doctors and scientists to examine his kin and, to their amazement, they discovered that no one in his family had ever broken a bone, including a 93-year-old grandparent!
+This prompted doctors and scientists to examine his kin.
+They discovered that no one in his family had ever broken a bone, including a 93-year-old grandparent!

 4. Wierd Flexibility skills